markrickert/cryptohopper-dashboard-watchlist/README.md

 * [`UC Browser`](https://play.google.com/store/apps/details?id=net.tampermonkey.uc)
 * [`Edge`](https://microsoftedge.microsoft.com/addons/detail/tampermonkey/iikmkjmpaadaobahmlepeloendndfphd)

-> If you already have Tampermonkey installed and know what you're dong:
+> If you already have Tampermonkey installed and knew what you're doing:

 #### All in one master script:

 * [`all.user.js`](https://github.com/markrickert/cryptohopper-dashboard-watchlist/raw/main/all.user.js) ⚠️ *No need to install other scripts if using this one.
-Please uninstall all below scripts prior to installing this.*
+Please uninstall all below scripts before installing this.*

 #### Individual scripts: